GreenImp/wordpress-base-theme/readme.md

 * automatic favicon and apple touch icon link tag generation.
 * Meta keyword and description generation
-* Loads jQuery from the Google CDN and allows yuo to specify which version to load
+* Loads jQuery from the Google CDN and allows you to specify which version to load
 * Custom smilies, in posts and comments
 * and much more...